 Three of Ian Keith's wives were actresses, silent star Fern Andra, Ethel Clayton and the imposingly talented Blanche Yurka.
 He was married to his fourth wife Hildegarde Pabst at the time of his passing.

 Ian Keith's versatility and natural charisma is a pleasure to behold in many pictures.
 The parts may be small, but the talent is large.
+If I were a collector of actor trading cards, I would trade three of anybody to get an Ian Keith.

 My favourite of Ian Keith's portrayals is the broken Pete in Edmund Goulding's 1947 classic Nightmare Alley.
 Pete played the psychic con with wife Joan Blondell and it drove him to the depths of despair and degradation.
 Pete is a warning to ambitious Stanton Carlisle played by Tyrone Power.
 Pete is absolutely and terrifyingly heartbreaking.